rancher/docs/content/rancher/v2.x/en/security/benchmark-2.1/_index.md

 **Notes**

 This control may be out of date.
-This **SHOULD NOT** be set if you are using `PodSecurityPolicy` (PSP).
+This **SHOULD NOT** be set if you are using a `PodSecurityPolicy` (PSP).
 From the Kubernetes 1.11 documentation:

 > This should be enabled if a cluster doesn’t utilize pod security policies to restrict the set of values a security context can take.